*Blade Length: 2.75"

 Mantis Knives Snaggletooth knife review by Wmpyr

 I've had my eye on this knife since the beginning of last year.
 What can I say, I like tactical knives designed by martial artists and I like Karambits.
-Plus how can you not like a knife that has a blade shape based from the tooth of a prehistoric shark the awesome Megalodon!
+Plus how can you not like a knife that has a blade based from a Megalodon tooth!

 This knife is engineered by Mantis Knives, designed by Morgan Thomas, with input from Filipino martial arts Professor Bram Frank!
 Morgan Thomas is the owner of Sharkee training knives and teaches mixed martial arts.

 I'm very impressed with the knife, I think it's a well thought out design, the construction quality is solid.

 I got it for a good price so I am extra satisfied.